Is laughter the best medicine, or do we just feel better at the time we’re laughing? Discover the science behind why laughing is good for our health.

-We use humor and laughing to make light of our problems, reach out to those around us, and keep us relaxed and alert.
+We use humor and laughing to make light of our problems and to reach out to those around us.
+We laugh to keep ourselves relaxed and alert.

 With this ability to renew your health and heal you, laughter can be a great soother for whatever problems you may have.

-It can also strengthen your relationships, and can support your emotional and physical health and well-being.
+On top of this, laughter can aslo support your emotional and physical health and well-being.